Best kick scooter Guide in Choosing Kick Scooter for Children and Adults

 Aside from physical ability of a child, you have to consider whether the child can successfully or safely ride it.
 Majority of three-wheeled kick scooters built with a plastic body can carry up to 20 kg or 50 kg.
 For aluminum-bodied scooters, they can carry riders up to 100 kg in weight.
 Now there are four types of a three-wheeled scooter.

-Two rear wheels and one front wheel with bicycle type steering.
+- Two rear wheels and one front wheel with bicycle type steering.
 This is a scooter version of a tricycle but is inferior to type 2 that is mentioned above.
 The rear has the wider wheel base instead of the front where the body weight is mostly placed.
 This scooter’s build does a bit of developing balance but is easier to ride for a very young child.
-Choose this one if your toddler struggles with type 1.
+Choose this one if your toddler struggles with first point.

 As for two-wheeled kick scooters, they need more balancing skill when compared to three-wheeled ones.
 Like a bicycle, the two-wheeled scooter needs a minimum speed to keep the balance.
 When turning, it requires the rider to lean towards the center of the turn to keep the balance.